jiasir/openstack-bundle/README.md

 openstack-bundle
 ================

 A bundle for deploy an IaaS.
-You can deploy OpenStack in an MAAS+Juju environment as a easiest way.
+You can deploy OpenStack in the MAAS+Juju environment as an easiest way.

 ### Overview
 All of the OpenStack components using lxc isolated.
 The OpenStack version is IceHouse.